jumpers775/invpendulum_gym/README.md

 ## Setting up the Environment

-First install [miniconda](https://docs.anaconda.com/miniconda/), then run the following commands to create and enter the environment.
+First install [miniconda](https://docs.anaconda.com/miniconda/), then run the following commands to create and enter the environment:

 ```sh
 $ conda env create -f environment.yml